 Feedback is your gold

 Make sure you try as much as possible to gather as much feedback from your customers as possible.
-The feedbacks you get will help you focus on where to direct your strength and how to go about restructuring.
+The feedback you get will help you focus on where to direct your strength and how to go about restructuring.
 Make sure you also try to gather the feedback in real time before your competitors get a hold on it.
+Progressive profiling, whereby a business gradually captures information from customers through high converting forms, is one way of keeping people engaged without leaving them feeling overwhelmed.

 See how far you go with your ROI